CS340-21/oss/cromane1.md

 Instance 2:
 Again, no patch would be necessary for this instance because it was a homework assignment and no vulnerabilites could be found for this project.

+Sprint 5:
+PR for instance 813 can be found here: https://github.com/dreamsdk/codeblocks/pull/1